mbientlab/MetaWear-SDK-JavaScript/README.md

 ```javascript
 var MetaWear = require('../index')
 ```
+This would be using the local metawear code.
+You will probably never need this unless you are planning to change our internal libraries.

 Simply change it to this:
 ```javascript
 var MetaWear = require('metawear');
 ```
+This would be using the metawear code in your local npm `node_modules` directory as installed.
+This is the prefered way.

 #### Notes
 You should familiarize yourself with this README and our tutorials since there a few limitiations and other gotchas spelled out, such as the maximum number of simultaneous Bluetooth connections.